 Special considerations can be made for membership plans and “life” in general when it interferes with sailing.
 We ask that members discuss any issues with us within the framework of the membership guidelines and agreements.

 Member Agreements: Long-term membership commitments are required to keep costs low and maintain a year-round fleet for members.
 When compared to owning a boat, Island Sailing’s member dues are usually less than moorage alone!

 - Unless stated otherwise or cancellation arrangements are made in advance, membership agreements renew on the renewal anniversary as per the signed agreement.

-- Members must give written notice of resignation thirty (30) days prior to the end of their agreement term, and it must be accompanied by the Club Membership Card.
+- Members must give written notice of resignation thirty (30) days prior to the end of their agreement term.
 Failure to do this leaves the membership in force and members responsible for accruing dues.

 - Island Sailing extends a 30 day “grace period” from the renewal date to cancel a membership.
 However, members are responsible for all accrued dues during this extended period.